-Parole serves the community interest by ensuring offenders are supervised and supported during their return to the community, and reduces the likelihood of recidivism.
-It provides an effective way of protecting the community than would a more sudden release of an offender at sentence expiry, without the assistance and supervision of a parole period.
+Parole ensures the safety of the community by ensuring offenders are supervised and supported during their return to the community, and reduces the likelihood that the offender will commit further offences.
+It provides an effective way of protecting the community than would a release of an offender at the expiry of their sentence, without the assistance and supervision of a parole period.